IdleMuse/helios/user/pages/07.ships/default.md

 + **Yacht** - Yacht-sized vessels are prolific, covering a huge variety of smaller types of ship, from fighters to tankers, miners to freighters.
 Yachts generally required 2-5 crew, though may carry more.
 + **Corvette** - Corvettes have become increasingly popular in the last twenty years, being a very useful size of ship larger than a small yacht, but not really a true capital ship with the manpower and materials that requires.
 Corvettes are incredibly flexible, and are often customised to meet individual crew needs.
 + **Sloop** - Sloops are smaller than true capital ships, though they mount the same systems and require a similarly large number of crew to operate.
 The only type of sloop commonly-operated is the Frigate, a fast military vessel.
-+ **Capital Ship** - Capital ships are the largest and grandest of the size classes.
-Capital ships (to date only used for military purposes) vary from true battleships with heavy armour and long-range weapons, to the more modern carrier, with docking bays for smaller vessels.
-Unlike all other vessels, capital ships require an upkeep cost to maintain.
++ **Galleon** - Galleons are the largest and grandest of the size classes.
+To date only used for military purposes, they include true battleships with heavy armour and long-range weapons, to the more modern carrier, with docking bays for smaller vessels.

-Sometimes the term **Capital Ship** is used to refer to frigates as well as true capitals.
-This is because they are primarily comprised of the larger, capital-ship-sized ship parts.
+The term **Capital Ship** is used to refer to all ships of the Sloop class and above.
+They are built with different ship parts, sized for captial ships.

 ### Ship hulls and Patterns